PORTEFEUILLE

 AGRIBIOME will advance sustainable crop production by developing novel, microbiome-based breeding tools.
 These tools will generate resilient plants recruiting a functional microbial community that synergistically interacts with its host.

 We envisage that microbiome-based ecosystem services can be steered by bio-inoculation and breeding.
-The main goals of AGRIBIOME are to (i) identify microbial hubs (highly connected taxa in microbial networks) regulated by plant genotype while mitigating biotic stresses, (ii) develop molecular markers for plant traits associated with recruitment of beneficial microbes, (iii) establish a new generation of plant probiotics that predictably and consistently enhance crop resilience and (iv) utilise knowledge on microbiome engineering to predict crop disease resistance towards holobiont-based breeding programmes.
+The main goals of AGRIBIOME are to (i) identify microbial hubs (highly connected taxa in microbial networks) regulated by plant genotype while mitigating biotic stresses, (ii) develop molecular markers for plant traits associated with recruitment of beneficial microbes, (iii) establish a new generation of plant probiotics that predictably and consistently enhance crop resilience and (iv) utilize knowledge on microbiome engineering to predict crop disease resistance towards holobiont-based breeding programmes.
 The outcome of this project will set a precedent for other crop species and cultivation issues employing the holobiont concept that regards the crop species as an ecological unit consisting of the plant and its associated microbial community.

 AGRIBIOME will develop innovative tools to harness microbiome functions for breeding and seed health strategies while addressing the demand for less dependency on soybean imports and fuel-based inputs, thus, achieving more sustainable and circular food production in Europe as requested by civil societies and policy makers.
 This will strengthen environmental and climate-smart primary plant production and provide consumers with healthy and safe food along with affordable diets.